Doc structures: How to create tension, action and a narrative arc in your story

 We set out on a journey with our protagonist.
 There is never a straight line.
 The protagonist meets people along the way that may or may not help him or her.
 There are obstacles.
 Discovery.
 Triumph.
 Loss.
 And with any luck, the ending will be ambiguous, but still satisfying.

-Take a listen to how this structure unfolds in My Almost Brother.
+Take a listen to how this structure unfolds in Is it Normal to Only Know 5 People on Your Street?

 More techniques to consider